Online uproar as India seeks social media screening

 RIM gave India access to its consumer services, including its Messenger services, but said it could not allow monitoring of its enterprise email.

-Facebook said in a statement it recognized the government's wish to minimize the amount of offensive content on the web.
+Facebook said it recognized the government's wish to minimize the amount of offensive content on the web.
 The California-based company said it removes content that violates company rules on nudity and inciting violence and hatred.

-Internet search giant Google, which owns social networking site Orkut and video-sharing site YouTube, also said it already removes content when it is illegal or against its own policy.
+"(We) will continue to engage the Indian authorities as they debate this important issue," Facebook said in a statement.

-"But when content is legal and doesn't violate our policies, we won't remove it just because it's controversial, as we believe that people's differing views, so long as they're legal, should be respected and protected," the company said in a statement.
+Yahoo India declined to comment and Google said it would comment later in the day.

 India now has 100 million Internet users, less than a tenth of the country's population of 1.2 billion.
 It is the third-largest user base behind China and the United States.
 It is seen swelling to 300 million users in the next three years.